Fed's Williams wants low rates, hot economy in 2016

 In a wide-ranging, hour-long interview at the San Francisco Fed's headquarters, Williams said he expects easy Fed monetary policy to help push the unemployment rate, now at 5 percent, down to around 4.5 percent by the end of next year.

-On inflation, he saw it rising toward the Fed's 2-percent goal next year as the effects of a strong dollar and falling energy prices dissipate.
+On inflation, he saw it rising towards the Fed's 2-percent goal next year as the effects of a strong dollar and falling energy prices dissipate.

 He did not see a need for the economy to run hot anymore by 2017, saying: "I just need it to be running at kind of a steady pace."